Dolphin behavior and conservation

 • We recommend wearing a Neoprene suit.
 You should generally avoid walking barefoot in the water.

 • Be careful of the sun and dehydration.
-We strongly recommend you to bring sunscreen, antibiotic ointment, and antihistamine cream.
+We strongly recommend you to bring a sunscreen, antibiotic ointment, and antihistamine cream.

 • Beware of mosquitoes.